 CREATE TABLE AS SELECT with the

 ORACLE_DATAPUMP access driver.
-Restrictions for external tables include no support for indexed columns and column objects.
+Restrictions for external tables include no support for indexed columns, virtual columns, and column objects.

 An Oracle object type is a user-defined type with a name, attributes, and methods.
 An object table is a special kind of table in which each row represents an object.
 Object types make it possible to model real-world entities such as customers and purchase orders as objects in the database.

 An object type defines a logical structure, but does not create storage.
 The following example creates an object type named